fenli/elf/README.md

 - Extends BaseActivity

 In you want to utilize Binding feature, you must extends your Activity with BaseActivity.
-BaseActivity itself extends from ActionBarActivity which use Android Support Fragment (appcompatv7).
+BaseActivity itself extends from AppCompatActivity which use Android Support Fragment (appcompatv7).
 Define content view by `@ContentView` annotation.
 It will call `setContentView` for you at Runtime.
 Method `onContentViewCreated` is called right before `onCreate` finish.
 You you can treat this method same as `onCreate` method.
 Do what you usually do in `onCreate` in this method.